akollegger/user-address/readme.md

 CLI Tools
 ---------

-A few simplistic cli tools are in the `bin`, which directory can directly create, delete and list entities.
+A few simplistic cli tools are in the `bin`, which can directly create, delete and list entities.

     Usage: {taskuser | address} [ list | mk | rm | rel ]